iamdtang/skaterdav85.github.io/teaching/2019/labs/node-2.md

 * milliseconds must be numeric
 * unit price must be numeric

+If the update passes validation, respond with a 200 status code and the updated track in the response body.

-If the update fails validation, return a JSON response in the following format, where each object contains the attribute that failed validation and a user freindly error message.
+If the update fails validation, return a JSON response in the following format, where each object contains the attribute that failed validation and a user friendly error message.

 ```json
 {